GiordanoGaudio/Pokemon_Computer_Vision_Project/README.md

 This was a project that I started after getting my Google Data Analytics and DeepLearningAI TensorFlow Developer certificates from Coursera.

+The main idea is this, use Kaggle to get access to Pokemon images and pokemon data.
+Merge the two datasets somehow, and then analyze for trends that may influence a ML model.
+After that create a model in TensorFlow to predict the first type from a pokemon based on the image provided.

-I intended to demonstrate my skills in
+With this project, I intended to demonstrate my skills in
 1) data sourcing
 2) data cleaning
 3) data analytics